set-soft/sd_webui_rx5500/README.md

 $ docker pull setsoft/sd_webui:latest
 ```
 3. Create a directory called *dockerx* in your user home dir, i.e. *mkdir -p $HOME/dockerx*.
-   You can change the name editing the start script, not recommended
+   You can change the name editing the start script, not recommended.
 4. If you have 4 GB of GPU memory you must edit *start_webui.sh* and change **--medvram** by **--lowvram**.
    If you have more than 8 GB you may want to remove **--medvram** option, but I recommend to first
    try keeping it.